-The MyStudio MS32 available in the ARL space is a desktop studio for product photography, the following is a guide to ensure the best quality photos are taken using a standard camera using the MyStudio MS32 and the accompanying light kits.
+The MyStudio MS32 is a desktop studio for product photography, the following is a guide to ensure the best quality photos are taken using a standard camera using the MyStudio MS32 and the accompanying light kits.

 Camera Tips and Settings for Object Photos: